3035 Washington St.

 Meet some of our book-loving, book-eating after-school students in this video:

-Saturday workshops focus on unique and exciting writing projects ranging from a published chapbook to a performance or website.
-Past workshops have included Improv & Sketch Comedy, Sock Puppet Theater, Film-making, Gross Science Experiments & Other Strange Phenomena, Letters that were once lost, and Odes to Common Things.
-Over school vacations, 826 Boston offers daily workshops, and during, summer break, an intensive science & writing camp.
-Please note that in order to insure participation and allow as many students as possible to attend our workshops we require a $20 deposit upon registration, which is fully refundable upon attendance.
+Over April and February vacations, 826 Boston offers creative writing workshops on everything from Sock Puppet Theater to Gross Science Experiments.
+Please note that in order to ensure participation and allow as many students as possible to attend our workshops, we require a $20 deposit upon registration.
+This deposit is fully refundable upon attendance.
 For more information, please see our workshops page or email info [at] 826boston.org.

 "Robots" was written by Cole Cartwright, age 6, and produced during "826 Hollywood," a recent 826 Boston workshop: